Salvatore Cuffaro

 Salvatore "Totò" Cuffaro (born 21 February 1958) is a former Italian politician and former President of Sicily.
 He has served an almost 5-year jail sentence for aiding Cosa Nostra.
-He has earned the nickname Vasa Vasa (Sicilian for "Kiss Kiss") for his tendency to kiss all and sundry; he says that he has kissed a quarter of all the people on the island.
+He has earned the nickname Vasa Vasa (Sicilian for "Kiss Kiss") for his tendency to kiss everybody; he says that he has kissed a quarter of all the people on the island.